-A high-functioning sociopath has above average intelligence and a more advanced IQ than lower functioning sociopaths or people without a personality disorder.
-Their superior intelligence and motivation allows them to scheme, control, and misuse others.
+A high-functioning sociopath typically has above-average intelligence and a more advanced IQ than lower functioning sociopaths or people without a personality disorder.
+Their superior intelligence and motivation allow them to scheme, control, and misuse others.
 They tend to have a narcissistic quality and a pretentious view of themselves.
-This narcissism tends to result from their delusional beliefs.
+This narcissism tends to stem from their delusional beliefs.

-A high-functioning sociopath will primarily present as delightful and charismatic and will have a likable quality about them.
-They are skillful at changing themselves into what people expect and desire and have flawless social skills.
-However, when people get to know them better, they often cannot tolerate them and tend to distance.
-Sociopaths are secretive and covert and rarely give anybody the opportunity to get to know the true them.
-A sociopath is not trustworthy or dependable and has few friends and hollow relationships.
-Sociopaths can be incredibly deceptive and have the tendency to be disloyal to their mates.
+A high-functioning sociopath will primarily present as delightful and charismatic and will have a likeable quality about them.
+They have flawless social skills and are adept at adapting themselves to people’s expectations of them.
+However, when people get to know them better, they often cannot tolerate them and tend to distance themselves.
+Such a person is secretive and covert, rarely giving anybody the opportunity to get to know the true them.
+A sociopath is not trustworthy or dependable and because of their deception and disloyalty, has few friends and only hollow relationships.

-High-functioning sociopaths believe that they are above the rules and have no respect for authority figures.
-Their flippant attitude can lead them towards criminal activity and breaking the law.
-Sociopaths take pleasure in playing with fire and enjoy animal cruelty.
-A sociopath has a general understanding between right and wrong, but will often minimize its significance.
-Sociopaths will rarely apologize to others, but if they do, their apologies are not genuine or heartfelt.
+A high-functioning sociopath believes that they are above the rules and has no respect for authority figures.
+Their flippant attitude can lead them toward criminal activity and breaking the law.
+They take pleasure in playing with fire and enjoy animal cruelty.
+A sociopath has a general understanding of the difference between right and wrong but will often minimize its significance.
+A sociopath will rarely apologize to others, but if they do, their apologies are not genuine or heartfelt.

-A high- functioning sociopath often displays a high level of impulsivity and takes action without thinking.
-A sociopath lives in the present and will focus solely on their immediate objective.
-A sociopath fails to take into account potential consequences or adverse reactions.
+High levels of impulsivity are also a common marker.
+Sociopaths live in the present and will focus solely on their immediate objective.
+They fail to consider potential consequences or adverse reactions.
 If a consequence is received, a sociopath will show minimal remorse, as they infrequently feel guilt.
-They usually have poor boundaries and organizational skills and never seem to be able to create any short or long term goals.
+They usually have poor boundaries and organizational skills and never seem to be able to create any short or long-term goals.